chrislun16/flix_demo_03/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 - User can tap on poster image to access youtube trailer
   - return button available after accessing youtube trailer
-- Superhero movies are displayed using a CollectionView instead of a TableView.
 - Only Images in the Now Playing Table View (with all the movies) fade in as they are loading
 - User can view a cropped large movie poster by tapping on a cell, as well as a synopsis of the movie and the title as well as a poster image